billba/middleware/README.md

 ### Turn

-This implementation focuses on the concept of a "turn", which is defined as the lifecycle of a request (incoming activity or "proactice" session).
+This implementation focuses on the concept of a "turn", which is defined as the lifecycle of a request (incoming activity or "proactive" session).

 A turn is served by a class called `Turn` which is essentially a base context (I'm saving the word "context" for later):